Evaluation of the Duration of Therapy for Thrombosis in Children

 Open to people ages up to 20 years

-- Children (birth to <21 years of age) with radiologically-confirmed acute venous thrombosis in the past 30 days
+- Children (birth to <21 years of age) with radiologically-confirmed acute deep venous thrombosis in the past 30 days

 - In the opinion of the investigator, the venous thrombosis was a provoked (i.e., non-spontaneous) event (e.g.: hospitalization; Central venous catheterization; infection; dehydration; surgery; trauma; immobility; use of estrogen-containing oral contraceptive pills; flare of autoimmune/rheumatologic condition).